Introduction

 A prefix block consists of:

-5. A body of items (entries, nested prefix blocks, comments, directives).
+- A body of items (entries, nested prefix blocks, block strings), each indented deeper than the opener’s key.

 }